VengadesaBoopathi/RailwayTicketReservation-java-OOP/README.md

 # project
-Write an application for booking railway ticket reservation system.
-The application should have four functionalities.
+This application is for booking railway ticket reservation system.
+The application is  having four functionalities.

 Book
 Cancel